metalcarratt/ministry/ls/Exodus/msg92.md

 bread of the presence that we enjoy him as the light of life. as with the table of the presence, this can only be enjoyed in the church, by those who are built up with others.

+the lampstand being of pure gold means that christ being tbe light of life is purely a matter of his divinity.